Typical terrain for much of Mother Urban -- dense forest of aspen and fir. Trail review by Bruce on July 29, 2022.

 An old mine structure on Mother Urban.

-you're headed toward Empire Link (a popular descending trail back to
+Mother Urban, you're headed toward Empire Link (a popular descending trail back to town).

-options.
-It has some navigation problems in the Gravedigger area that,
+of the climbing options.
+It has some navigation problems in the Gravedigger area that, hopefully,

-hopefully, should be resolved soon.
-I'll have more to say when the full
+should be resolved soon.
+I'll have more to say once more riders are using this trail.

 On Park City's Main Street, turn right towards

 Park City Mountain Resort (PCMR) on Empire Avenue then veer right

 again at Silver King Drive.
 Turn left on Lowell Avenue.
 The main parking

 for PCMR is on your right.
 This will be your fall-back if the 5 parking